coder-zim/coder-zim/README.md

-- 👋 Hi, I’m @random
+- 👋 Hi, I’m @simpl3
-- 👀 web3 creator and artist
+- 👀 web3 dev / content creator
-- 🌱 py c sql html
+- 🌱 py - c - sql - js - sol
 - 💞️ building on chain.
-- 📫
+- 📫 hail from philly

 <!---
 coder-zim/coder-zim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.